 Consider These 3 Things After An Injury At A Construction Site

-Whether you were an employee, a contractor or a visitor when injured at a construction site, you should consult with a lawyer who can help you maximize recovery through all available avenues of compensation for:
+Whether you were an employee, a contractor or a visitor when you became injured at a construction site, you should consult with a lawyer who can help you maximize recovery through all available avenues of compensation for:

 - Medical expenses, including disability accommodations